 - Box of 3½-inch outdoor screws

-- Plastic or glass or old window to be used for the top of the frame
+- Plastic, glass, or old window for the top

 - 1 or 2 small door hinges (to join the top to the frame)

 The first board on the list of materials will serve as the front wall.
-The 2×12 board will need to be cut to create three segments — a three-foot length for the back wall, and two four-foot sections to serve as the sides of the frame.
-Next cut the two side pieces so that the height measures eight inches on the front end and 12 inches on the back side.
+The 2×12 board will need to be cut to create three segments — a 3-foot length for the back wall, and two 4-foot sections to serve as the sides of the frame.
+Next, cut the two side pieces so that the height measures 8 inches on the front end and 12 inches on the back end.

 Pre-drill holes in the corners, then join one corner at a time on a flat surface to ensure accuracy.
-Once the frame has been assembled, attached the top using the hinges to secure the window, glass or plastic top.
+Once the frame has been assembled, attached the top using the hinges to secure the top piece.

-- Greens such as lettuce, arugula, parsley, radish, scallion, spinach and swiss chard, which will need to be harvested as baby greens.
+- Good plants to grow include greens, such as lettuce, arugula, parsley, radish, scallion, spinach, and swiss chard.
+You will need to harvest them as baby greens.